felberj/gotools/README.md

 This is in a VERY early stage and for now only handles linux/x86_64 binaries.

+# Installation

+1. Download the release for your Ghidra version
+2. Copy ZIP to `$GHIDRA_DIR/Extensions/Ghidra/`
+3. Start Ghidra, `File > Install Extensions`, check the box next to *gotools*
+4. Restart Ghidra

 # Usage

 When importing, select the Language **x86:LE:64:golang:default**